What is an IRA: Individual Retirement Account guide

 What is a Rollover IRA

-Rollover accounts are used to move money from employer-sponsored accounts such as 401(K) into your IRAs.
-The reason you need a Rollover IRA is to avoid taxes when moving money from one account to another.
+Rollover accounts move money from employer-sponsored accounts such as 401(K) into your IRAs.
+You need a Rollover IRA to avoid taxes when moving money from one retirement account to another.

 According to Schwab, with a rollover,